 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-Note: This update incorporates the latest monthly close and the GDP Q1 Advance Estimate data.
+Note: This update incorporates the latest monthly close and the GDP Q4 Third Estimate data.

 The four valuation indicators we track in our monthly valuation overview offer a long-term perspective of well over a century.
 The raw data for the "Buffett indicator" only goes back as far as the middle of the 20th century.
 Quarterly GDP dates from 1947, and the Fed's balance sheet has quarterly updates beginning in Q4 1951.
 With an acknowledgment of this abbreviated timeframe, let's take a look at the plain vanilla quarterly ratio with no effort to interpolate monthly data.